trimstray/nginx-admins-handbook/README.md

   # Add default_server to your listen directive in the server that you want to act as the default.
   listen 10.240.20.2:443 default_server ssl;

+  # We catch:
+  #   - invalid domain names
-  # We catch invalid domain names, requests without the "Host" header and all others (also due to the above setting).
+  #   - requests without the "Host" header
+  #   - and all others (also due to the above setting)
   server_name _ "" default_server;

   ...